geekodour/o/content/personal_lists/conv_dump.md

 -   "A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.
 -   When two people fall in love, their rational thinking decrease and they become stupid but it feels good
 -   once you realize that in any given context, you've got a finite amount of influence you can exert on your surroundings.
 Picture a sports coach who's been yelling at his team for so long, the message falls on deaf ears.
 Leverage other voices (if the advice is good).
--   freedom is not free, most ppl don't know what price they paid for it
 -   Your values and your emotions is your political opinion.
 -   you need to be thinking relative to a problem, you need to have a constraint which you can optimize for, and this tells you what it means to have a right or wrong answer to a question." — Situating LessWrong in contemporary philosophy: An interview with Jon Livengood
 -   i love the smell of coredumps in the morning